lukecoopz/network-monitoring/README.md

 - Make sure you're running with `sudo` (macOS/Linux) or as Administrator (Windows)
 - On macOS, grant Terminal/IDE network permissions in System Preferences
+- For Pi-hole database access, ensure your user has read permissions

 ### No Devices Found